A Auto (Car)

 H Historie (History)

 Bonn – which was probably named differently by the Stone Age dwellers who lived in this corner of the earth – was always a cherished place.
 Scientific researchers in the Bad Godesberg area of Muffendorf unearthed a dozen prehistoric hand axes from the year 55,000 B.C.
 Since then, the history of this town has been in a whirlwind.
-The Bonn Münsterkirche, built between the 11 and 13 centuries, is one of the oldest churches in Germany.
-The beautiful University buildings were once a palatial residence, and the new World Congress Center was where the German parliament met until German reunification.
+The Bonn Münsterkirche, built between the 11th and 13th centuries, is one of the oldest churches in Germany.
+The beautiful University of Bonn buildings were once a palatial residence, and the new World Congress Center was where the German parliament met until reunification.
 History is scattered throughout all of Bonn, but there are also sure signs of recent development and a booming business center.
 One example is the Post Tower (corporate headquarters of Deutsche Post).
 At a height of 162.5 meters, it is the tallest building in NRW.

 I Innenarchitektur (Interior Architecture)